awillats/clinc/publish/gen/mc_pf_audio.md

 ### Stochastic network dynamics

-The first approach is accomplished with a network of nodes with gaussian noise sources, linear interactions, and linear dynamics.
+The first approach is accomplished with a network of nodes with Gaussian noise sources, linear interactions, and linear dynamics.
 The second approach is achieved with a network of nodes consisting of populations of leaky integrate-and-fire (LIF) neurons.
 These differ from the simpler